ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 We now want to reset the position, but we don’t have access to the initial position.
 Even though in the first frame uTextureParticles contains the initial positions, it gets updated after each compute().

-To fix that, we are already sending as uniform `uBase` which is a texture that containing the initial positions.
+To fix that, we are already sending as uniform `uBase` which is a texture that contains the initial positions.
 Now, we can simply use it:

 ```glsl